mnentwig/makeheaderspp/README.md

 # makeheaderspp
 Automatic header generation for C++ classes.
-See source as example.
+See source as example, in particular myRegexRange.cpp/h

 ### Purpose
 The tool auto-generates class method declarations in C++ headers from their implementation.